Concelebration: Roman Catholic Church

 The pre-eminent manifestation of the Church consists in the full active participation of all God's holy people in these liturgical celebrations, especially in the same eucharist, in a single prayer, at one altar, at which there presides the bishop surrounded by his college of priests and by his ministers.

-Thus, communities with more than one priest could have several priests concelebrate the Eucharist rather than each celebrating it in private, emphasizing its communal nature.
-Liturgical law allows concelebration on any occasion, but it is more common on feasts, especially those at which the bishop traditionally presides, such as the Chrism Mass on Maundy Thursday.
+The Council further described liturgical concelebrations where priests "join with the bishop when they celebrate the Eucharistic Sacrifice" as an excellent means of manifesting "the very unity of their consecration and mission".
+Catholic Liturgical law allows concelebration on any occasion, so communities with more than one priest could have several priests concelebrate the Eucharist rather than each celebrating it in private, emphasizing its communal nature, but it is more common on feasts, especially those at which the bishop traditionally presides, such as the Chrism Mass on Maundy Thursday.
 If a diocese or archdiocese is vacant and an apostolic administrator that is a bishop is not able to celebrate, a selected group of priests within the diocese will then concelebrate the feast with one of them being a principal celebrant.

 An article in La Civiltà Cattolica of 2 October 2004 pointed out that the reintroduction of Eucharistic concelebration in the Latin Church was in line with the teaching of Pope Pius XII, who taught that the two "assistant bishops" at the consecration of a new bishop should speak all the words of consecration, thus indicating clearly that, instead of being merely witnesses, they were co-consecrating, concelebrating the sacrament of orders.
 He applied the same rule to concelebration of the Eucharist (at that time in use only at ordination to episcopacy and to priesthood) in his talk of 22 September 1956.

+Evangelical-Lutheran Churches

+Evangelical-Lutheran priests concelebrating the Mass at Alsike Church, Sweden (2023).

+In the Evangelical-Lutheran Churches, there are different meanings of the word "concelebration": the word can mean, as in the Catholic Church, that more than one cleric celebrates the Mass.
+This occurs when a bishop is visiting a congregation or if a priest from one congregation visits another.

+It also refers to joint services led by clergy from different denominations.

 Anglican Communion

-Traditionally, concelebration was not practiced or permitted in Anglican churches.
-However, the Book of Common Prayer of the Episcopal Church directs other clergy to "stand with the celebrant at the Altar, and join in the consecration of the gifts, in breaking the Bread, and in distributing Communion".
+The Anglican Book of Common Prayer directs other clergy to "stand with the celebrant at the Altar, and join in the consecration of the gifts, in breaking the Bread, and in distributing Communion", without calling this procedure "concelebration".
+Anyhow, the word "concelebration" exists in Episcopalian theology.